-- The title that is shown in the browser's title bar (or tab bar) and as the title of the page at the top of the article and in the breadcrumb bar, as appropriate.
+- This value is shown in the browser's title bar (or tab bar), the breadcrumb bar (where appropriate), and as the title of the page at the top of the article.
 It doesn't affect the page's URL.

-- level lets you specify how deeply into the article's heading levels the table of contents automatically displayed on the page should go.
+- Level lets you specify how deep the article's heading levels are in the table of contents, which is automatically displayed on the page.
 By default, heading levels

 <h4>are included in the TOC, so that the TOC has a three-level depth.
 However, you can set this to any of those, as well as "No TOC" (to not display a TOC at all, such as on landing pages) or to show all levels in the TOC.

 - Determines how frequently this page is automatically re-rendered.
 In the vast majority of cases, leave these settings at zero.

 - For localized pages, this field can help to re-associate a page that has become "orphaned" from the canonical version of the page.
 It is not useful on English-language pages, as English is the de facto canonical language for MDN.

 Here, you can set the Title and TOC fields as with an existing page, and also set the Slug for the page.
 The Slug is the last part of the URL that represents the page.
 The Parent is displayed as a read-only field, representing the rest of the URL after the site's root.
 As you type in the Title field, the Slug field is automatically filled with the same text as the Title, but with underscores replacing spaces.

 It's worth noting that we prefer short slugs and descriptive titles; for example, the article about the editor page controls has the title "MDN editor page controls" but its URL is